 Questioned Cost: \$2,560.
-This was determined by taking the difference between the District's original total LCFF revenues and the LCFF revenues adjusted for the decrease in the unduplicated pupil count as calculated below:
+This was determined by taking the difference between the District's original total LCFF revenues and the LCFF revenues adjusted for the decrease in the unduplicated pupil count as calculated below.
+Total enrollment of 23,079 was not adjusted based on the results of our procedures.